To explore New Hampshire, is to explore the wide expanses of untouched terrain throughout its beloved White Mountain region.

 Whatever your activity of choice, be it leaf peeping, skiing, climbing, thru-hiking, or a traverse along one of its world-famous ridgelines, the National Forest itself is largely undeveloped and thus pretty dang pristine.
 That means you’ll hunker down in a warm, inviting, and tastefully designed cabin along the perimeter of the Whites in a few of its adventure hubs like Conway, Lincoln, and Jackson.
 Don’t worry, there likely to be really good beer and even better views wherever you land.

-Start planning your next trip now, and let the following list of our picks for the best cabins to rent in the White Mountains of New Hampshire be your guide.
+We rounded up the 15 best cabin rentals in and around the White Mountains for you to explore what NH has to offer, from luxury cabins fit for a group ski trip, to tiny homes perfect for a romantic weekend.
+Start planning your next trip now, and let the following list of our picks for the best cabins in New Hampshire be your guide.

 Vibe: Austria Haus

 Intervale has a penchant for European ski chalets, some good, some bad, and some downright ugly.
 The Vienna Lodge does it right, with a careful mix of traditional design elements, pdated decor, fresh white walls and a modern style that’s a little less stroopwafel and a little more cozy alpine aprés.
 Perched up high on a hill with panoramic mountain views, it’s not far from the mountains or downtown.
 Aka perfect.

 Big enough to host your quarantine crew, this 4-bedroom house is tucked away in the heart of the Mount Washington Valley.
 A red board and batten exterior, glass-fronted living room, large stone fireplace and shiplap ceiling epitomizes this getaway’s combo of mid-century and rustic mountain style.
 With a view in nearly every room, you’ll feel at home in the mountains.